 Why Does Instagram Suggest Certain Accounts?
-The Algorithm Explained (2026)
+(8 Factors)

 Instagram suggests accounts based on a combination of your mutual connections, phone contacts, browsing behavior, content interests, location data, and linked Facebook account.
 The algorithm processes hundreds of signals to predict which accounts you are most likely to want to follow.
 No single factor determines suggestions — it is always a weighted combination.